Maksym-Sirenko/Maksym-Sirenko/README.md

 - Building real-world projects with **React & Node.js**
 - Strong foundation in **HTML, CSS, JavaScript**
-- Exploring backend with **Node.js**
+- Exploring backend with **Node.js, Express, MongoDB**
-- Experience with **REST APIs, state management, and responsive UI**
+- Experience with **REST APIs, authentication, and responsive UI**
 - Comfortable with **Git workflows and teamwork**
 - Driven by clean code, problem-solving, and continuous improvement

-💡 Open to collaboration, internships, and junior opportunities where I can grow while contributing to real projects.
+💡 Open to collaboration, internships, and junior opportunities.

 ---